chhathaway71/chhathaway71.github.io/cv.md

 ## Currently

-Currently, I maintain models for cost accounting, using SAP Business Objects I also support operational areas with reporting and business analysis I am also a student at Bellevue University, with an anticipated completion date of June 1, 2020
+- Currently, I maintain models for cost accounting, using SAP Business Objects
+- I support operational areas with reporting and business analysis
+- I am also a student at Bellevue University, with an anticipated completion date of June 1, 2020

 ## Education